mangoomeh/fakebook/README.md

 Completed.
 Might implement additional features like posting media.

 ## Trivia
-This app is created for project 4 of GA SEI-33 part of the reason stems from curiousity about how friends system in social media apps work.
+This app is created for project 4 of GA SEI-33.
+Large part of the reason why stems from curiousity about how friends system in social media apps work.